 Users who are members of a mapped LDAP group and are not members of the mapped Hub group are added to the group in Hub.

 Users who are not members of a mapped LDAP group and are members of the mapped Hub group are removed from the group in Hub.

-Changes to group memberships in the LDAP service are only applied in Hub when users log in using the Open LDAP auth module.
+When Off changes to group memberships in the directory service are only applied in Hub when users log in using the Open LDAP auth module.

 You can map multiple LDAP groups to a single target group in Hub.
 You can't map LDAP groups to more than one Hub group.

 To map an LDAP group to a group in Hub:

 Enter the name of the LDAP group in the LDAP group name field.